biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 ## Zenodo API

-Arun wrote a Guile program to test the Zenodo API (see supplement below).
+We wrote a Guile program to test the Zenodo API (see supplement below).
 Zenodo has a special test infrastructure that you can test the API.
 Only problem was that they kicked us off after the first data upload!
 After contacting support it took a week to open up the sandbox testing environment for us, i.e., after the Biohackaton.

 ## Virtuoso as a system container